-The Executive Team is responsible for reviewing the Corporate Risk Register, ensuring that the management of risk continues to be within the Council's risk appetite.
-Audit Committee is responsible for considering the effectiveness of the council's Corporate risk management arrangements.
+The Executive Team is responsible for identifying potential strategic risk (internal and external of significant impact to the body), monitoring the Corporate Risk and maintaining a Register, ensuring that the management of risk continues to be within the Council's risk appetite.

+Audit Committee is responsible for considering the effectiveness of the council's corporate risk management arrangements and constantly challenging its adequacy.